Construction lead generation software on a laptop with blueprints and a hard hat at a building site.

 As one of the most recognized names in the industry, HomeAdvisor Pro (now part of Angi) is a powerful platform for connecting directly with homeowners.
 It provides verified leads across a vast range of construction services, from roofing and siding to kitchen and bath remodels.
 The term "verified" is key here—it means the platform has confirmed the homeowner is serious about starting a project and is ready to hire.
 Its broad reach and brand recognition make it a reliable option for residential contractors looking to connect with a large audience of motivated clients for various types of home improvement projects.

-AnyBiz.io: For an AI Sales Agent
+AnyBiz.io: Let an AI Sales Agent Do the Work

 AnyBiz.io takes a different approach by acting as an AI-powered sales agent that automates your outreach.
 Instead of just providing a list of leads, the platform uses smart technology to identify potential clients from its massive database and then initiates contact on your behalf.
 This tool is designed to handle the initial, time-consuming parts of the sales process, like finding contact information and sending introductory messages.
 If your team is stretched thin and you want to automate the top of your sales funnel, AnyBiz.io can help you reach a larger volume of potential clients with less manual work.